Where My Power Comes From

 Green Mountain Power’s two wind farms in Searsburg and Lowell collectively provide locally generated power for about 26,000 homes.
 Kingdom Community Wind, located in Lowell, Vermont came online in 2012 and serves as a great example of how community engagement and respect for natural environment can shape energy work for the benefit of all Vermonters.

-A weekly public tour of Kingdom Community Wind during the months of June, July and August.
+Public tours of Kingdom Community Wind are scheduled during the months of June, July and August.
 You will experience the working wind farm up close and learn how we harness the wind to generate power.
-Learn more about Kingdom Community Wind Tours for the 2017 Season.

 Some of our sites also provide fun public access facilities, like picnic areas and boat ramps as well.
 Two of our most popular plants for tours are Proctor Hydro, and our hydro facility in Essex Junction.